jankrepl/mildlyoverfitted/github_adventures/neuron/README.md

 # Evaluation and pretrained models
 This repo contains multiple pretrained models inside of `pretrained/`.
-They are all `.pkl` files and they were created by pickling `solutions.Solution` sublclasses.
+They are all `.pkl` files and they were created by pickling `solutions.Solution` subclasses.
 To load them inside of Python run something along these lines

 ```python
 import pickle